-Johanna Moscoco works as a Consumer Insights Lead at The Weather Company, an IBM business.
-Her daily work involves doing research on the company’s site, finding out what consumers are interested in, understanding their behaviour, and more.
+Johanna Moscoso works as a Consumer Insights Lead at The Weather Company, an IBM business.
+Her daily work involves providing actionable consumer insights both internally and externally.
 She spoke with Trend Hunter about IBM’s positive influence, the importance of taking the time to listen to consumers, and how maintaining a sense of curiosity is key to innovative thinking.

 How does your team generate great ideas?
 Do you have certain rituals to make creativity happen?

 We try to get as many people outside of our specific department as possible to weigh in on our ideas so that we get a mix of different perspectives.
-This can really help bring bigger ideas to life, as it allows you to expand your thinking by involving so many different points of views.
+This can really help bring bigger ideas to life, and open your eyes to various solutions that you might not have thought of on your own.

 What are some barriers to innovation?
 How do you get around them?

-One of the most limiting things is when you get stuck in your area of expertise and that’s all you can really think of.
-It’s important to ask other people about specific challenges you might be facing, so that you can get a fresh outlook and take an idea to the next level.
+One of the most limiting things is when you practice tunnel vision and only approach a project through the lens of your area of expertise. and that’s all you can really think of.
+It’s important to ask other people not in your department, or even those in your department but not working on that project, to point out specific challenges you might be facing, so that you can get a fresh outlook and take an idea to the next level.

 How do you identify trends?
 What resources does your team use to spot trends and insights?